 Cooking with a Wonder Oven

-Each Wonder oven has two pillows — one that fits under the pot and one that fits over it.
-The pillows (much more loosely filled than some other styles of Wonder Oven Pillows, some are able to stand on their own without a container) are used inside an 18 gallon plastic container.
-The price on this (if you don’t have an extra on hand) is extremely minimal: I got mine at Target for $5.
+Each wonder oven has two pillows — one that’s larger which fits under the pot and one that’s smaller that fits over it.
+The pillows (mine are much more loosely filled than some other styles of Wonder Oven Pillows, some are able to stand on their own without a container) are used inside an 18 gallon plastic container in order to keep them snuggly surrounding the pot I’m cooking with.

-I use my wonder box/ wonder oven all the time.
+I use my wonder oven all the time.
 I make bread in it as well as many other things.
-With two Wonder Boxes, the other night I cooked chicken in one and some potatoes in the other for dinner.
+With two wonder ovens, the other night I cooked chicken in one and some potatoes in the other for dinner.
 I left them all day to cook and never had to worry about burning.
-One of the things I love best about it is the food is ready to go when you are!
+One of the things I love best about it is the food is ready to go when you are and it never burns!

-Here’s a list of some of the things you can make using a Wonder Oven which you’ll find here on the blog (visit this archive to find the recipes):
+Here’s a list of some of the things you can make using a wonder oven which you’ll find here on the blog (visit this archive to find all the recipes):